City Watch of King's Landing

 When being brought to his trial for the death of Joffrey, Tyrion is escorted by Addam and six watchmen rather than the Kingsguard, most of whom had testified against him.
 A hundred gold cloaks stand guard in the throne room.

 A Feast for Crows

-Ser Addam is relieved to leave his troubling duties to join Ser Jaime Lannister in a mopping-up campaign in the Riverlands.
-In his place Cersei appoints the illiterate hedge knight Osfryd Kettleblack, who is later removed by the small council after Cersei's arrest by the Faith.
-In his place they promote Humfrey Waters to lead the gold cloaks.
+Ser Addam is relieved to leave his troubling duties to join Ser Jaime Lannister in a mopping-up campaign in the riverlands.
+In his place Cersei appoints the illiterate hedge knight Osfryd Kettleblack, who is later removed by the small council after Cersei's arrest by the Faith of the Seven.
+In his place, they promote Humfrey Waters to lead the gold cloaks.